pkofod/NLSolvers.jl/README.md

 NLSolvers provides optimization, curve fitting, and equation solving functionalities for Julia.
 The goal is to provide a set of robust and flexible methods that runs fast and is easy to use.

+# CLEAN UP PRECON AND REMOVE S, USE PRECON to set INITIAL H, and use NoPrecon-ish type of define dot(x, P, y) for non-Base P type

 Two types of functions:
 WorkVars # x, F, J, H, ??